bacardi55/bacardi55io/content/posts/2021/02/homeautomation-part3-list-of-automation-flow.md

 draft: true
 ---

-Quick posts around the different automation flow I have setup so far.
-I'll do a couple of deep dive in separate posts for the most important one.
+I've discussed previously on this blog the [architecture](/2020/04/12/home-automation-part-1-context-and-architecture/) and [setup](/2020/04/14/home-automation-part-2-nodered-mosquitto-and-domoticz-on-my-docker-swarm-cluster/) to play with home automation, with tools like [NodeRed](https://nodered.org/), [Domoticz](https://www.domoticz.com/) and [Mosquitto](https://mosquitto.org/).

+Today, before going into details of implementation, I thought it would be a good start to introduce the different NodeRed flows I have to give you an idea of the different automation in place.
+I'll then cover the most interesting ones in dedicated posts later :).

 **Disclaimer**: I'm using a lot of `link in` and `link out` node to share info between flows and also subflows.
 They have clear names but sometimes it might not be easy to follow.
-If you have any questions or remarks, let me know :)
+If you have any questions or remarks, let me know by email :)

 ### Dashboard